zriyansh/signoz.io/docs/userguide/traces.md

 This page shows how you can use distributed tracing to retrieve detailed telemetry data and see how your applications are performing.
 You’ll learn the following:

 - What is distributed tracing
-- How to customize the graph
+- How to visualize aggregate metrics from traces
 - How to filter your spans
 - How to inspect a span